How do I adjust my Federal Income Tax withholding?

 No, each employer must deduct FICA according to his/her year-to-date figures for gross earnings.
 If you have excess tax withheld during a calendar year, you must claim the excess on Form 1040, which must be filed on or before April 15th of the following year.

-What is the Social Security (FICA) maximum for 2013?
+What is the Social Security (FICA) maximum for the current calendar year?